Amineyv/Amineyv/README.md

 - 👋 Hi, I’m @Amineyv
-- 👀 I’m interested in python, Data Science, ML and Django
+- 👀 I’m interested in Python, Linux
-- 🌱 I’m currently learning Django

 - 📫 How to reach me amineyvazlou@gmail.com

 <!---